nasa/astrobee_android/gs_examples/sci_cam_image/readme.md

 Connect to LLP.
 Run:

+  adb uninstall gov.nasa.arc.irg.astrobee.sci_cam_image
-  adb install -g -r sci_cam_image.apk
+  adb install -g sci_cam_image.apk

 (This will replace any older version of this app.)